ionic-team/stencil/docs/adr/0001-telemetry-in-stencil-cli.md

 ## Context

-We do not have any data on how our customers use Stencil and all of it's features.
+We do not have any data on how our customers use Stencil and all of its features.
 We need a feature built into the Stencil CLI which tracks the following data:

  - Machine UUID [string] The value of telemetry.token from ~/.ionic/config.json
  - CPU Model [string]